ClaperCo/docs/usage/manager.md

 - **Enable messages**: Allow attendees to send messages in the chat.
 - **Enable anonymous messages**: Allow attendees to send messages anonymously.
 This is useful if you want to keep the chat open to everyone.
 If you disable this option, attendees will have to enter their name to send a message.
-- **Enable message reactions**: Allow attendees to react to messages by clicking on the reaction button.
+- **Enable reactions**: Allow attendees to react to messages by clicking on the reaction button.
 This will show a list of reactions that attendees can choose from.

-- **Show poll results**: Allow attendees to see the poll results on their device.
-This will show in real-time the poll results of the active poll.
-If you disable this option, attendees will not see the poll results.
+### Interaction settings

+Some interactions like polls and quizzes can have speicific settings, like showing results on the screen or not.
+Refer to the interaction documentation for more information.

 ## Add interactive elements